LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

    * Choose Availability Zones ( Atleast two)
 * EC2
   * When u create an EC2, it is assigned a private Ip that belongs to CIDR range of the subnet.
-  * If the subnet "Auto-assign public IPv4 address" attribute is true or providinf while creating a instance , a public IP address is assigned to your instance from Amazon's pool of public IPv4 addresses, and is not associated with your AWS account.
+  * If the subnet "Auto-assign public IPv4 address" attribute is true or providing while creating a instance , a public IP address is assigned to your instance from Amazon's pool of public IPv4 addresses, and is not associated with your AWS account.
 When a public IP address is disassociated from your instance, it is released back into the public IPv4 address pool, and you cannot reuse it.
 By default an instance is not assigned a public IP
   * Private address is attached to primary ENI.
 Disassociated when instance is terminated.
   * A private DNS hostname is also given that resolves to private ip
   * Secondary interfaces can also be attched.
 Can be detached and attch to another instance.